toschivictor/falling-stars/README.md

-# falling-starts
+# Catch the Falling Stars

+A small interactive game where stars fall from the top, and the player controls a character (e.g., a bucket or a spaceship) to catch them.
-Project to play around with Pixi.js
+The main goa of this project is to play around with Pixi.js